jonscrp/Air-Quality-Sensor/README.md

 # Air Quality Sensor 🌱

- Welcome to our ASRC Citizen Sensors Community!
+ Welcome to our ASRC Community Sensor Lab!
 We're still building this space but feel free to use the materials available.
 Contact [kkrueger@gc.cuny.edu](mailto:kkrueger@gc.cuny.edu) if you have any questions.
 We'll try to answer as soon as possible!

  The Air Quaity Sensor (AQS) is a **low-cost**, **low-power** DIY device with sensors for **CO2**, **temp-pressure-relativehumidity**, and **PM2.5** (dust or smoke).
 It has an on-board logger and WiFi connectivity to Google Sheets for (almost) real time data reporting.